-- project (required) Project domain or database name. - username (required) Account's username. - namespace Namespace ID or all for all namespaces. - redirects One of 'noredirects' (default), 'onlyredirects' or 'all' for both.
+- project (required) Project domain or database name. - username (required) Account's username. - namespace Namespace ID or all for all namespaces. - redirects One of 'noredirects' (default), 'onlyredirects' or 'all' for both. - deleted One of 'live', 'deleted' or 'both' (default).

 Get the number of mainspace, non-redirect pages created by Jimbo Wales on the English Wikipedia.